Illinois Vital Records

 Processing and Delivery Times

-How long will it take to receive my vital records from Illinois?
+How long will it take to receive my IL vital records?

 Processing times for birth, death, or marriage certificates can vary.
 You can opt for online notarization with Vital Record Online during checkout if a notary is required.
-Otherwise, permit additional time to visit a local notary.
+Otherwise, allow additional time to visit a local notary so your replacement Illinois vital records can be processed.

 Certificate Processing Time